ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 # Troubleshooting for {{site.data.keyword.deliverypipeline}}
 {: #troubleshoot-delivery-pipeline}

-General problems with using {{site.data.keyword.deliverypipeline}} might include pipeline creation, tool integration configuration, or private worker issues.
+General problems with using {{site.data.keyword.deliverypipeline}} might include pipeline creation or tool integration configuration issues.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## I created a toolchain and the {{site.data.keyword.deliverypipeline}} service doesn't initialize.
 Why doesn't the pipeline initialization complete?